nfrechette/acl/README.md

 ### Android

 For Android, the steps are identical to Windows, Linux, and OS X but you also need to install NVIDIA CodeWorks 1R5 (or higher).

+### iOS

+For iOS, the steps are identical to the other platforms but due to code signing, you will need to perform the builds from Xcode manually.
+Note that this is only an issue if you attempt to use the tools or run the unit tests locally.

 ## Performance metrics